Frequently Asked Questions

 What should I post about on social media?

-You don’t have to reinvent the wheel.
-Talk about what’s happening in your business, introduce your team, share customer stories, or show what makes your product or event unique.
-The key is consistency, not perfection.
-A few honest, real posts are more effective than one polished ad.
+Talk about what’s happening in your business, introduce your team, share customer stories, or show what makes your product or service worth choosing.
+Honest and consistent beats polished and sporadic every time.